-Content Credit: Much of the information on this page is from the heritage section on the Ministry of Culture website.
+Content Credit: Much of the information on this page is from the heritage section on the Ministry of Tourism, Culture and Sport website.

 When do I need to get a Heritage Permit?